-The name frigate is a term for numerous types of ships used in the Navy.
-Frigates come in various sizes and had different roles during the nation’s major wars.
-However, as with every other vessel built prior to the late 1970s, frigates were constructed with many asbestos-containing products, which led to a myriad of veterans developing toxic illnesses, and others a heightened risk of developing life-threatening diseases.
+A frigate is a name used for numerous types of ships used in the Navy.
+Frigates came in various sizes and had different roles during the nation’s major wars.
+Prior to the late 1970s, frigates were constructed with asbestos-containing products, which led to veterans developing toxic illnesses.

 According to the U.S. Navy, frigates help to fulfill two important missions for the military: Anti-Submarine Warfare (ASW) and Protection of Shipping (POS).
-The anti-submarine warfare frigates help to protect the military from maritime enemies.
-The frigates also protect against merchant convoys.
+The anti-submarine warfare frigates helped to protect the military from maritime enemies.
+The frigates also protected against merchant convoys.

-Frigates were originally designed because of the affordability to make them, but the lower costs in constructing them also meant they didn’t have the capabilities of many of the newer modern warships.
+Frigates were originally designed due to the affordability to make them, but the lower costs in constructing them also meant they didn’t have the capabilities of many of the newer modern warships.

 Frigates were first created in 1794 when the Navy constructed six sailing frigates.
 The name sailing frigates was changed to simply frigate during World War II.

 In the following years, many frigates of various sizes were built, redesigned, and modified.
 Although larger than corvette ships, frigates are considered small vessels.